 4. Make it a way of life rather than a lifetime of dieting.

 I’m not against losing excess weight.
 After all, it is a part of my work as a health coach.
 But ask yourself: If your auto mechanic had you in the shop every week, would you keep going back?
 If your financial planner kept whittling away your investments, would you keep your money with the firm?
 No, I didn’t think so, and for the same reason, don’t go for “lifetime diet membership” plans that keep a hold on you.

-Instead, regardless of the time of year, invest in a comprehensive program like health coaching that looks at the whole picture, including the factors that influences your food choices, and works with you to establish attainable goals that build your sense of confidence that you can be well and healthy - and be a reasonable weight.
+Instead, regardless of the time of year, invest in a comprehensive program.
+My 6 Weeks to Diet Freedom is an affordable online program that includes weekly coaching calls.
+In it we look at the whole picture, including the factors that influence your food choices.
+We work together to establish attainable goals that build your sense of confidence that you can be well and healthy - and be a reasonable weight.